rTonyCloud/Haskell-Plutus-Research/README.md

 ## Description
 This is a personal research documentation of the Haskell functional programming language and Cardano Plutus-Playground smart contract integration builder for the ADA ecosystem.
-Mainly it's a entire Haskell introduction to the programming language with tons of personal documentation by myself and fellow Haskell & Plutus programmer.
+Mainly it's an entire Haskell introduction to the programming language with tons of personal documentation by myself and fellow Haskell & Plutus programmer combined.

 ## Installation
 You can pull the repo by copying the link above and typing git pull origin source